streamnative/aop/README.md

 |Name|Description|Default|
 |---|---|---|
-amqpTenant|AMQP on pulsar broker tenant|public
+amqpTenant|AMQP on Pulsar broker tenant|public
 amqpListeners|AMQP service port|amqp://127.0.0.1:5672
-amqpMaxNoOfChannels|The maximum number of channels which can exist concurrently on a connection|64 amqpMaxFrameSize|The maximum frame size on a connection|4194304 (4MB) amqpHeartBeat|The aop connection default heartbeat timeout|60 (s) amqpProxyPort|The AMQP proxy service port|5682 amqpProxyEnable|Whether to start proxy service|false
+amqpMaxNoOfChannels|The maximum number of channels which can exist concurrently on a connection|64 amqpMaxFrameSize|The maximum frame size on a connection|4194304 (4MB) amqpHeartBeat|The default heartbeat timeout of AoP connection|60 (s) amqpProxyPort|The AMQP proxy service port|5682 amqpProxyEnable|Whether to start proxy service|false

-### Config Pulsar broker to run AoP protocol handler as Plugin
+### Configure Pulsar broker to run AoP protocol handler as Plugin

-As mentioned above, AoP module is loaded along with Pulsar broker.
+As mentioned above, AoP module is loaded with Pulsar broker.
 You need to add configs in Pulsar's config file, such as `broker.conf` or `standalone.conf`.

-1. Protocol handler's config
+1. Protocol handler configuration

-You need to add `messagingProtocols`(default value is null) and  `protocolHandlerDirectory` ( default value is "./protocols"), in Pulsar's config file, such as `broker.conf` or `standalone.conf`
-For AoP, value for `messagingProtocols` is `amqp`; value for `protocolHandlerDirectory` is the place of AoP nar file.
+You need to add `messagingProtocols`(the default value is `null`) and  `protocolHandlerDirectory` (the default value is "./protocols"), in Pulsar configuration files, such as `broker.conf` or `standalone.conf`.
+For AoP, the value for `messagingProtocols` is `amqp`; the value for `protocolHandlerDirectory` is the directory of AoP nar file.

-e.g.
+The following is an example.
 ```access transformers
 messagingProtocols=amqp
 protocolHandlerDirectory=./protocols